BarendNieuwoudt/ModPotjie/README.md

 Modular system for propagation _potjies_.

 # Adapters
-Adapters change the opening of bottles, containers and jars to the standard 50mm size that ModPotjie insert fit into.
+Adapters change the opening of bottles, containers and jars to the standard 50mm size that ModPotjie compatible inserts fit into.

 <img width="1485" height="756" alt="image" src="https://github.com/user-attachments/assets/98815f51-8ae8-4c61-8991-01c6168bd46a" />